-Some investors have this idea that part-time investing doesn’t allow enough time to pursue their business.
+Some investors believe that part-time investing doesn't allow enough time to pursue their business.
 If you fall into this camp, chances are more-than-likely that your real problems have more to do with time-management than anything.

 Let me hit you with some facts:

-- For my entire investing career, I’ve been working a full-time job that consumes anywhere from 45 – 60 hours per week.
+- For the first eight years of my real estate investing career, I worked a full-time job that consumed 45 – 60 hours per week.

-- I have a wife, daughter, friends and a family – all of whom consume significant portions of my time on an ongoing basis.
+- I have a wife, two kids, friends, and a family – all of whom consume significant portions of my time on an ongoing basis.

-- I’ve been operating my land investing business for over 6 years, which requires several man-hours each month (and I’ve been able to drastically reduce a lot of this busywork over the years).
+- My part-time real estate investing business requires several man-hours each month (and I've drastically reduced a lot of this busy work over the years).

 - I own a growing and profitable portfolio of rental properties (and I've outsourced the management of these properties to other people who are far more competent than I am).

-- I’ve managed to keep up with this blog almost every week for over 2 years.
+- I've managed to keep up with this blog almost every week since 2012.

-I’m sure you’re a busy person, but don’t talk to me about how you’re short on time.
+I'm sure you're busy, but don't tell me you're short on time.
 I am walking proof that you can accomplish HUGE financial goals without quitting your day job.
-It’s called “prioritizing” and knowing how to get things done.
+It's called “prioritizing” and knowing how to get things done.

 The beauty of part-time investing is that it allows you to dip your toe in the water and use it as your testing ground.

-What if you find out you’re a terrible real estate investor?
-What if this business just isn’t meant for you?
-What if you end up failing miserably?
-Isn’t it far better to figure this out before you quit your job?
+What if you find out you're a terrible real estate investor?
+What if this business just isn't meant for you?
+What if you picked the wrong strategy and you fail miserably?
+Isn't it better to know these things before you quit your job?